Carolista/cwc-javascript-fundamentals/README.md

 ---

 ### Welcome!

 I am currently creating a **completely new** volume of demos and practice exercises for anyone looking to pick up the basics of programming in the context of JavaScript.
 In a field increasingly dominated by AI code generation, it is essential to have a firm grasp on the fundamentals in order to plan ahead, compose crystal-clear prompts, and recognize errors and poorly-formed code.
 The only way to build muscle is to exercise it, and learning programming is no different!

 > [!IMPORTANT]
 > You need to deepen your problem-solving skills and core understanding of syntax and code composition independently _before_ you can integrate AI tools in your workflow and become a more efficient developer.
+My learning resources are designed to do just that!

 ---